NicholasSynovic/tool_neural-docstrings-generator/README.md

 1. `git clone` this repository
 1. `cd` into this repository
-1. Install dependencies with `pip install -r requirments && poetry install`
+1. Install dependencies with `pip install -r requirements && poetry install`
 1. Build and install the `ndg` tool with `make`

 ### Dependencies